awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 ### Disable stop protection for a running or stopped instance<a name="disable-stop-protection-on-running-or-stopped-instance"></a>

 You can disable stop protection for a running or stopped instance using one of the following methods\.
-Note that the *old* **Instances** console does not support disabling stop protection for a running or stopped instance\.

 ------
-#### [ New console ]
+#### [ Console ]

 **To disable stop protection for a running or stopped instance**